srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/18-Explore the Trust Center.md

 # 18 - Explore Microsoft Compliance Offerings

-In this walkthrough, we will access the Compliance Offerings, Service Trust Portal (STP), and Compliance Manager.
+In this walkthrough, we will access the Compliance Offerings and Service Trust Portal (STP).

 # Task 1: Access Microsoft Compliance Offerings